noiseWizard/css-exercises/flex/03-flex-header-2/README.md

 - Items are arranged horizontally as seen in the outcome image.
 - There is 16px between each item on both sides of the header.
 - flex is used to arrange everything.

+### Self review
+- everthing seems on point, the only thing I did differently was assign the <ul> a class and assigned the changes in there. while I know there's the "official solution", the idea of making changes to elements specifically for things like the menu doesn't seem to be the best option. commiting and moving on.